PeterNaydenov/visual-controller-for-svelte3/readme.md

-# Visual Controller for Svelte
+# Visual Controller for Svelte (@peter.naydenov/visual-controller-for-svelte3)

-*NOTE: Version 2.0.2 works with `Svelte 4`.
+*NOTE: After version 2.0.2 the library works with `Svelte 4`.
 Product is not changed, just the dependency.
 If you need version 3 of Svelte, use version 2.0.1 of this library.*

 ![version](https://img.shields.io/github/package-json/v/peterNaydenov/visual-controller-for-svelte3)
 ![license](https://img.shields.io/github/license/peterNaydenov/visual-controller-for-svelte3)